puppetlabs-toy-chest/stackhammer-api/faq/about/_posts/2012-06-08-about-stack-hammer-api.markdown

 title: What is Stack Hammer API?
 layout: post
 ---
-Stack Hammer API is a Java implementation of a restful API to communicate with the Cloudsmith Stack Hammer service.
-The project also contains the documentation for the restful API.
+Stack Hammer API is a Java implementation of a RESTful API to communicate with the Cloudsmith [Stack Hammer](https://www.cloudsmith.com) service.
+The project also contains the documentation for the RESTful API.